MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 ## View and manage templates in parent environments

 In the template library for your current environment, you can only view and manage the templates created in that environment.
 However, if there are templates created in a parent environment to the current environment, you can view and select those templates from the **Template** drop-down menu in the **Create** resource flow.
-Geenrally, users in child environments can create new resources using templates from parent environments.
+In other words, users in child environments can create new resources using templates from parent environments.

 ## User permissions for template